mapillary/mapillary-js/MIGRATING.md

 MapillaryJS 2 has a completely rewritten graph structure and IO handling.
 The graph was rewritten to, among other things, load nodes faster when using the `viewer.move*` methods.

 The requirements on the new graph meant breaking changes to the MapillaryJS API.
-In addition to the graph related changes some other breaking changes have been introduces as well.
+In addition to the graph related changes some other breaking changes have been introduced as well.

 ## Edge handling